Straight to your inbox

-Refinery29, a fashion, beauty, and lifestyle company, promotes cheeky articles such as “How to Shop For Boyfriend Jeans If You’re A Skinny-Jeans Girl.”
-To gain loyal readership, Refinery29 heavily promotes their daily emails while reading an article.
+Refinery29, a fashion, beauty, and lifestyle company, promotes articles such as “How to Shop For Boyfriend Jeans If You’re A Skinny-Jeans Girl.”
+To gain loyal readership, Refinery29 heavily promotes its daily emails while reading an article.

 BuzzFeed offers a BuzzFeed News app to help readers stay on top of current events and issues in the world today.
 To the right of each news article, they share a bulleted list of the biggest stories in the news today.

-After providing this valuable content, BuzzFeed reminds visitors that they can sign up for more of it by downloading the BuzzFeed News app.
+After providing this valuable content as part of their audience engagement strategies, BuzzFeed reminds visitors that they can sign up for more of it by downloading the BuzzFeed News app.

 Digital media companies and publishers see substantial traffic from smartphones and tablets.
-When you’re encouraging readership to sign up for email lists or apps, you have to make sure your ask complements the experience on the given device.
+When you’re encouraging readers to sign up for email lists or apps, you have to make sure your request complements the experience on the given device.

 For example, The New York Times reminds readers to sign up for their morning briefings midway through articles.
 This is particularly compelling on a mobile phone, where the ask is shown in the center of the screen.

-If you ask visitors to sign up for an email before they’re interested in you, they’re likely to say no. It can be an intricate dance to catch subscribers at the right time.
+If you ask visitors to sign up for an email before they’re interested in you, they’re likely to say no. It can be an intricate process to catch subscribers at the right time.

-When it comes to engaging an audience on Facebook, you can pay to promote an article, and make sure it’s targeted to the people who will be most interested in the content.
-When it comes to a channel you own, it’s on you to keep your audience engaged.
+When engaging an audience on Facebook, you can pay to promote an article and ensure that it’s targeted to the people who will be most interested in the content.
+When it comes to a channel you own, it’s on you to keep audience engagement high.

 The benefits of engaging your audience can’t be ignored, even though it can seem challenging to promote the right content to the right people.
-Remember– as long as you rely on sites like Facebook, Twitter, and Snapchat to keep your audience engaged, the more susceptible you are to changes on the platforms.
-Not to mention, paying for advertising can get expensive.
+Remember, as long as you rely on sites like Facebook, Twitter, and Snapchat to keep your audience engaged, the more susceptible you are to changes on the platforms.
+Paying for advertising can also get expensive.
 Recall that analogy about building a house on rented land.

-So, how can you keep an audience engaged on owned channels?
+So how can you create audience engagement strategies on owned channels?
 Once people hit your website, download your app, or sign up to receive your emails, how can you ensure they’ll stay around and keep coming back for more?